jacoblapworth/akahu-sdk-swift/src/react/toggle.md

-Toggles are a control that can behave like a radio, or like a checkbox.
-They support different layout patterns for different use cases.

 <div class="xui-margin-vertical">
 	<div>
 		<svg focusable="false" class="xui-icon xui-icon-inline xui-icon-large xui-icon-color-blue"> <use xlink:href="#xui-icon-bookmark" role="presentation"/></svg>
 		<span><a href="../section-toggle.html#toggle">Toggle in the XUI Documentation</a></span>
 	</div>
 </div>

+Toggles are a control that can behave like a radio, or like a checkbox.
+They support different layout patterns for a variety of use cases.

 ## Examples